-To prevent runaway charges when no computational work is being done in a cloud environment, they will automatically pause when there is no web browser or kernel activity for 30 minutes.
+To prevent runaway charges when no computational work is being done in a cloud environment, the VM will automatically pause when there is no web browser or kernel activity (notebooks only) for 30 minutes.
 Note that kernel activity will only prevent autopause for up to 24 hours and only for notebook analyses.
-This article explains how autopause on Terra works by default and links to how you can manually override the default settings.
+This article explains how autopause on Terra works by default, when you might want to override it, and how to manually override the default settings.

-- Autopause (default) is based on browser inactivity
+Autopause (default) is based on browser inactivity.
+Browser inactivity includes:

 - Closing the browser tab that contains the still running Terra cloud environment

 - Closing your computer, which causes your laptop to go to sleep

 - If your laptop goes to sleep on its own (due to configuration settings)